This post may contain affiliate links. Please read my disclosure policy.

 - 1/2 teaspoon crushed pepper flakes

 - 1/2 teaspoon ground ginger

 - 1 clove garlic minced minced or ½ teaspoon garlic powder

 - 1 bunch green onions finely sliced, divided

-- Place the skirt steak into a 13x9 baking dish or into a thick zip top bag.
+- Place the skirt steak into a 13×9 baking dish or into a thick zip top bag.

 - Combine 1 teaspoon of the olive oil, soy sauce (or coconut aminos), honey, red wine vinegar, crushed pepper flakes, ginger, half of the kosher salt, and half of the green onions in a small bowl or a measuring cup and then pour over the skirt steak.
 Cover the skirt steak with plastic wrap (or seal the bag) and refrigerate for 1 hour.

 - Drizzle the remaining teaspoon of olive oil onto a grill pan set over medium high heat.
+Remove steak from the marinade.
 Add the skirt steak to the skillet and cook for 3 minutes.
 Then, turn the steak over and cook for another 3 minutes.
 Remove from the skillet and slice the steak into 1-inch pieces.
 Top the steak with the remaining green onions and season with the remaining kosher salt and serve.